How do I chat with a counsellor?

-Yes, you can chat with us or leave us a message through the CPH Online Counselling portal on any smartphone or devices with an internet browser.
-However, we recommend you use Microsoft Edge, Google Chrome, or Apple Safari as CPH Online Counselling is most optimised with those browsers.
+Yes, you can chat with us or leave us a message via the Online Counselling platform, which you can access on any smartphone or device with an internet browser.
+However, we recommend you use Microsoft Edge, Google Chrome, or Apple Safari as Online Counselling is most optimised with those browsers.

 Do I have to give my full name?

 No. We respect your privacy and understand that you may not want to provide us with details of your full name for Online Counselling.
 You can sign up for an account using your first name or an alias.